FontoXML/fontoxml-cms-browser/README.md

 * The elements which should be selectable by the user can be set by providing a `linkableElementsQuery`.
 This is an {@link XPathQuery}.
 * Use `dataProviderName` to override the default data provider properties.
 * When this browser is used to edit an existing link, the `documentId` and `nodeId` properties can be used to set the selection on the original document and element.
+* Use `enableSearch` to enable the fulltext search query field in the toolbar.
 * Use `insertOperationName` to disable the primary button based on the operation state.
 * The browser icon, title and primary button label can be set with the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel` respectively.